- Location: Erie, PA

-The Erie SeaWolves, of the Eastern League, originally in the New York-Penn League and briefly in Double-A Northeast, were among the teams MLB planned to eliminate in its 2021 Minor League Reorganization.
+The Erie SeaWolves, formerly of the Eastern League and briefly in Double-A Northeast, were once among the teams MLB planned to eliminate in its 2021 Minor League Reorganization.
 The Detroit Tigers farmhands play their home games at UPMC Park in Erie, PA.

-After appearing on the leaked lists of teams to be downsized in MLB's 2021 Minor League Reorganization, they survived because the Tigers wanted to keep them, as their stadium had recently finished an already funded $12 million renovation, and the New York Mets unexpectedly kept the Binghamton Rumble Ponies in a league that needs an even number of teams.
+After appearing on the leaked lists of teams to be downsized in MLB's 2021 Minor League Reorganization, they survived because the Tigers wanted to keep them, because their stadium had recently finished an already funded $12 million renovation, and because the recently sold New York Mets unexpectedly kept the Binghamton Rumble Ponies in a league that needs an even number of teams.

-"SeaWolves" started as a salute to their original parent Pittsburgh Pirates but quickly became so synonymous with Erie baseball that it remained through later changes of affiliations including the 1999 Anaheim Angels Double-A expansion franchise that is now with the Tigers.
-That move marked Erie's return to the Eastern League.
-Simultaneously, the New York-Penn League SeaWolves moved to Niles, OH and became the Mahoning Valley Scrappers.
+"SeaWolves" started as a salute to the Pittsburgh Pirates, who parented the first club to play in The Uht - a short-season New York-Pennsylvania League team.
+The brand quickly became so synonymous with Erie baseball that it remained through later changes of affiliations including the 1999 Anaheim Angels Double-A expansion franchise that is now with the Tigers.
+That expansion marked Erie's return to the Eastern League and simultaneously sent its NYPL franchise to Niles, OH, as the Mahoning Valley Scrappers.